 Sign up and stay connected.

 Sign up for our newsletter, and follow us on social media (Twitter, Instagram, and we’re also on Facebook and LinkedIn).
-That’s where you’ll stay up to date on what’s happening in all the entrepreneurship hubs around the university, and get a taste of what it’s like to be a part of this community on campus.
+That’s where you’ll stay up to date on what’s happening in all the entrepreneurship hubs around the university, see recorded talks, and get a taste of what it’s like to be a part of this community on campus.

 Get to know the resources at your particular school.

 Each school has specific resources available for its students, so be sure to check them out.

 Here’s a list of classes being offered this academic year that teach entrepreneurship skills and help you work on your idea.
 And here’s the best online source for honing your entrepreneurship skills – Steve Blank’s Lean Launchpad.

 Meet fellow entrepreneurs and learn from fellow innovators.

 Our calendar keeps track of entrepreneurship events around campus, but also be sure to sign up for our newsletter and follow us on social media to get reminders!
 Student clubs are also a great way to find community: the largest organization for undergraduates is CORE (Columbia Organization for Rising Entrepreneurs), there’s CEO (Columbia Entrepreneur Organization) for business school students, and most schools have clubs based on interest and industry.
 Here’s a growing list of clubs to check out.

 Looking for something specific?